bbauska/Coursera-Bootstrap/README.md

 ```

-This will install the *node-sass* NPM module into your project and also
+This will install the <i>node-sass</i> NPM module into your project and also
 add it as a development dependency in your package.json file.

 -   Next open your package.json file and add the following line into the